MuhammadHamzaFarooq/RustPrimeNumberLibrary/readme.md

 > IS_prime_OR_notPrime(int_num);

-// And take one parameter andthis data type is u32
+// And take one parameter and this data type is u32